 If you’ve ever heard someone refer to a “come to Jesus” moment — well this fits.
 Jesus is telling everyone that they can’t just fit Him in to their current lives wherever they have room.
 On Sundays when the kids don’t have soccer practice?
 No thanks.
 Christmas and Easter?
 Not gonna do it.
 Whenever you’re feeling down?
 He doesn’t want that kind of transnational relationship.
 He wants to be the center; the rock upon which your life is built and ordered.

 You have a different kind of love for all of the people in your life.
 Love for your parents is different than the love you have for your kids.
 Same thing holds true for love for friends and spouse.
 These are all great but they cannot compare to the unique love that Jesus has for us.
-That love, agape love, is a giving love.
+That love, fat women dating site, is a giving love.
 It is a sacrificing and selfless love.
 It is love without a net.
 If you can accept that love into your life, it will enhance your ability to love everyone else in your life.
 It will also help to free you from the aspects of those relationships that tend to take your focus away from Christ.